What You Should Know If You Have Been Involved In An Auto Accident

 CHIROPRACTIC TREATMENT AND VERTIGO

 Vertigo is a common symptom present in chiropractic patients, especially after head and neck trauma.
-Vertigo and dizziness can be a very disabling complaint.
+Vertigo and dizziness can be very disabling complaints.

 One of the most common causes of vertigo and dizziness is Benign Paroxysmal Positional Vertigo (BPPV), also called Benign Vertigo or Positional Vertigo.